Offline mobile learning

-Tasks that require a single service request are well suited to offline scenarios.
-Such tasks follow a "compose and forward" model, where the user specifies all of the required data for the service request, which is then forwarded to the actual service when the client reconnects.
-Examples of this type of task are: composing an e-mail, composing a meeting request, and entering order information.
-All of these tasks are discrete items that the user can complete offline and that result in a single service request.
+Various technologies used to develop education technology support offline functionality such as Progressive web apps and Mobile apps.

 Mobile Learning: Developing Countries

-The developed world’s emphasis on highly sophisticated technological devices is a futuristic dream for most developing countries.
-Nevertheless, these countries realise that M-Learning is more than just using a mobile device for E-Learning, and that it requires an entirely different approach.
-In order to utilize M-Learning efficiently in these developing countries, there is a need to understand this approach, as technology becomes available.
+The developed world's emphasis on highly sophisticated technological devices is a futuristic dream for most developing countries.
+Nevertheless, these countries realise that M-learning is more than just using a mobile device for E-Learning and requires a different approach.
+To utilize M-Learning efficiently, it is necessary to understand this approach as technology becomes available.

-These mobile technologies have successfully enabled learning opportunities and support to those learners in developing countries who are situated far distances away from educational facilities, and do not have the infrastructure to support access.
+Mobile technologies have successfully enabled learning opportunities for learners in developing countries who live far from educational facilities and lack the infrastructure to support access.

-Users in developing countries have the same need for M-Learning to be mobile, accessible and affordable, as those in developed countries do.
-The very significance of M-Learning is its ability to make learning mobile, away from the classroom or workplace.
-These Wireless and mobile technologies enable learning opportunities to learners who do not have direct access to learning in these places.
-Many learners in developing countries have trouble accessing the internet, or experience difficulty in affording technology that enables learning in an E-Learning environment.
-Mobile devices are a cheaper alternative compared to traditional E-Learning equipment such as PCs and Laptops.
+Users in developing countries have the same need for M-Learning to be mobile, accessible and affordable as those in developed countries.
+The significance of M-Learning is its ability to make learning mobile, away from the classroom or workplace.
+Wireless and mobile technologies enable learning opportunities for those without direct access to education.
+Many learners in developing countries have trouble accessing the internet or affording technology for E-Learning.
+Mobile devices are a cheaper alternative to traditional E-Learning equipment such as PCs and Laptops.

 However, to fully utilize this potential it is imperative to explore the factors that determine mobile telecommunications development in the developing world.
 Delivering mobile services on open hardware and open software not just practically makes sense but can also lower the cost and thus increase the possibility of offering sustainable services in the future.
 While the benefits of open-source software are proven, it is important to conduct a broader study to investigate the potential role of relatively new copyleft approach for custom hardware, as supporting mobile learners in their own socio-cultural contexts of developing countries is a significant challenge.